Chasing Dreams, Year 3: What I was doing exactly a year ago

 Questions, questions.
 I have lots of them.

 I hate that about myself — having too many questions all the time.
 Must be rooted to my pessimism.
-Yep, that’s me.
-Pessimistic to the very core.
+Yep, that’s me, pessimistic to the very core.
 My natural instinct is to see imperfection in things.
-Show me a beautiful picture and I swear, I’d see something wrong about it.
+Show me a beautiful picture and I promise you, I’d see something wrong about it.
 Offer me a brilliant opportunity, and I’d see complications, and problems that might arise, and unimportant reasons why it would fail.
 Put me under pressure, and the best solution I could think of is to back out.

 I’m not sure when I started to become like this.
 I wasn’t like this.
 In the words of a former boss, “Cynicism is not your thing.
 You’re sunshine, you’re guitar music.
 But cynic, you are not.”
 I remember feeling insulted by those words before, but now, tell me I’m that and I’d be, if anything, proud of myself.
 At this point, I’m a coward hiding behind my sunshiney, I’m doing-exactly-what-I-want-to-do-with-my-life, oh-hai-I’m-going-to-chase-my-dreams mask.